By Slim Majority, the High Court in Pafburn Says No: Developers and Head Contractors Cannot Apportion Liability Under the DBPA!

 Think twice!
 The NSW Supreme Court’s take on Generative AI in practice

-Following its introduction in 2022, ChatGPT paved the way for other generative artificial intelligence (Gen AI) platforms, making them a force to be reckoned with, capable of streamlining any take with the help of data extrapolation and language learning processes.
+Following its introduction in 2022, ChatGPT paved the way for other generative artificial intelligence (Gen AI) platforms, making them a force to be reckoned with, capable of streamlining any task with the help of data extrapolation and language learning processes.

 Gen AI is considered a subset of artificial intelligence that operates by producing written responses (including images) when prompted.
 To produce these responses Gen AI relies upon the datasets it is fed, but these datasets can often be traced back to websites or other unverified sources of information.